 Grants

-Grants are a form of gift aid, which is aid that does not need to be repaid.
+Grants are a form of gift aid, which means they do not have to be repaid.
+Most grants are awarded only to students with financial need as determined through the Free Application for Federal Student Aid process.
 Eligibility requirements for the various grant programs are listed below.

 Types of Grants